AU-Master-Thesis/thesis/sections/3-methodology/study-3/global-planning.typ

 Global planning has been made as an extension to the original GBP Planner software developed by @gbpplanner.
 The original algorithm works very well on a local level, and lacks a global overview of how to get from #gp.A to #gp.B.
 In order to solve this problem; a pathfinding algorithm has to be leveraged.
 In this thesis, the optimal #acr("RRT*") path planning algorithm has been utilized.
 The theory behind #acr("RRT*")@sampling-based-survey@erc-rrt-star can be found in @s.b.rrt-star, which builds on the original #acr("RRT")@original-rrt algorithm in @s.b.rrt.
 However, do note that the method described here is algorithm-agnostic, that is; as long at the path-finding algorithm in use outputs a series of points that avoid obstacles, it can be swapped in instead of #acr("RRT*").
 The global planning procedure follows @ex.global-planning.

+The environment for each experiment scenario is generated from an configuration file, which is described in @s.m.configuration, and the experimentation scenarios can be seen in @s.r.scenarios.

+#pagebreak(weak: true)
 #example(
   caption: [Global Planning Procedure],
 )[